MillionConcepts/ahfe/document/bundle_documentation.md

 bitflip corrections from a data file, they might write a routine that followed this pseudocode description:
 ```
-let the variable 'bad_flags' be equal to the sum of (0b10, 0b100, 0b1000).
+Let the variable 'bad_flags' be equal to the sum of (0b10, 0b100, 0b1000).

-loop over the rows of the data file.
+Loop over each row of the data file.

-at every row, perform a bitwise 'and' operation between 'bad_flags' and the current row's 'flags' field.
+At each row, perform a bitwise AND operation between 'bad_flags'
+and the current row's 'flags' field.

-if the result of this operation is nonzero, delete the current row.
+If the result of this AND operation is nonzero, delete the current row.

 ```
 ### Complete Index to Bitmask Values